woojoo666/arcana-notes/notes9.md

 * recall that matlab/octave treats every operator after the first one as a unary operator
 * this makes sense, as you can't have multiple binary operators anyways

-* however, I think it looks confusing if you have unary operators with leading and trailing whitespace, that look like binary ops
+* however, I think it looks confusing if you have these "spaced unary operators", that look like binary ops
 * again, I think if it depends on spacing, it shouldn't depend on anything else
 * so if you have leading and trailing whitespace then it is a binary op
-* something like `1 !!2`, the first `!` op is unary because leading but no trailing, and all following ops cannot have whitespace otherwise they will be considered binary
+* something like `1 !!2`, the first `!` op is unary because leading but no trailing, and all following ops also have no trailing whitespace
-* the only time you are allowed spaces after unary ops, is at the beginning of a statement
+* the only time you are allowed spaces after unary ops, is at the beginning of a statement/expression
 * eg

 		1, ! !
 2, 3
 		4 + (! !
 5)   // enclose in parenthesis so now ! ops are at beginning of statement (note that + will strip the parenthesis)

+		x: ! !
+5      // can be at the beginning of an Expression too

 * note that the statement can only contain one object though